 - Yale School of Medicine

 What did we learn?
-UI COM co-authored three new journal articles that recently appeared in Academic Medicine (2017, epublished ahead of print) as part of our national EPA pilot work.
-One article is an overview of the purpose of the pilot program, and the lessons learned to date.
+As part of our national Core EPA pilot work, the faculty of the University of Illinois College of Medicine co-authored journal articles, gave presentations at national and international conferences, and collaborated to conceptualize and design Toolkits for each of the 13 EPAs.
+One journal article provides an overview of the purpose of the pilot program, and the lessons learned to date.
 Another article focuses on the concept of entrustability associated with students’ increased autonomy and decreased need for direct supervision as they approach residency – how is it defined and how might it be measured?
 A third article discusses faculty development approaches to understanding and providing feedback on students’ progress toward meeting the proposed EPA standards.

-- Finding a Path to Entrustment in Undergraduate Medical Education: A Progress Report from the AAMC Core Entrustable Professional Activities for Entering Residency Entrustment Concept Group.
+- Brown DR, Warren JB, Hyderi A, et al. Finding a path to entrustment in undergraduate medical education.
+A progress report from the AAMC Core Entrustable Professional Activities for Entering Residency Entrustment Concept Group.
+Acad Med.
+2017;92(6):774-779.

-- Constructing a Shared Mental Model for Faculty Development for the Core Entrustable Professional Activities for Entering Residency.
+- Favreau MA, Tewksbury L, Lupi C, et al. Constructing a shared mental model for faculty development for the Core Entrustable Professional Activities for Entering Residency.
+Acad Med.
+2017;92(6):759-764.

 What is next?
-UI COM is incorporating key teaching concepts from Entrustable Professional Activities into our curriculum renewal design.
+The College of Medicine has incorporated key concepts of Entrustable Professional Activities into teaching, assessing, and giving feedback on clinical skills development in our curriculum.
 Learn more about the importance of EPAs here:

 Primary goal of the five-year pilot: To demonstrate feasibility of implementing the Core EPAs for Entering Residency framework in the path to graduation of MD candidates.